I'm visiting for the first time. What should I expect?

 Where: 4595 Eliot Street, Denver, CO 80211

-When: 9:30am every Sunday morning / 10:45am for doughnuts, bagels, coffee and fellowship / 11:00am for Christian Education Classes
+When: 9:30am every Sunday morning / 10:45am for donuts, bagels, coffee and fellowship / 11:00am for Christian Education Classes

-What to wear: Please wear whatever is comfortable for you (sandals / shorts or a suit).
+What to wear: Please wear whatever is comfortable for you.

 Free parking: Available on the southeast corner of 46th and Federal Ave.